batterX/Live-Smart/README.md

 ## Update Local Monitoring App

-Login to your Live&Smart Box using `Remote Desktop Connection` or directly using an HDMI display
+Login to your Live & Smart Box using `Remote Desktop Connection` or directly using an HDMI display

 ### One-click Update: